[Complete Code] GUI Calculator in Python using PyQT4

 Performing Arithmetic Operation Based on User Input:

-Write a dedicated function for each of the arithmetic operation.
+Write a dedicated function for each of the arithmetic operations.
 These functions return the output to the caller.

 Display Python Calculator Result: